n1vux/articles/genealogy/Jewett/Jewetts-Updates.md

 is supposedly also of Jewett Descent, from [**J#642 Jeremiah Pearson**](#j642-jeremiah-pearson); supposed line given below, q.v.

+_This family is mentioned in JoA 1998 Quarterly article, issue no.2, ["Jewett Families Buried at Whitefield Cemetery" , Barbara Jewett Shaw](https://www.jewett.org/jfa_backissues/jfa_quarterly_1998_2.pdf) for the burial of parents and siblings of my ancestors; our gal is buried with her in-laws in Alna._

 3 Children.  _I have as yet no additional information to offer on J#9180 2.
 Mabel and J#9181 3.
 Alvin Nathaniel lines._

 ## 1. J#9179 Almira Jewett. aka Almyra.